 A note about cabin numbers

-At the time of booking your cruise you will be given a cabin number for the duration of your stay on-board.
+At the time of booking your cruise you will be given a cabin number for the duration of your stay on-board the Black Watch cruise ship.
 Whilst every possible effort is given to ensure you will be accommodated in this cabin, we reserve the right to advise a change to this cabin number when you receive your final tickets.
 In the event of a cabin change we guarantee you will be accommodated in a stateroom that is equal to the grade of the cabin given at the time of booking, or a higher grade cabin to your original booking.
 If you choose not to accept your allocated cabin, this is treated as a cancellation.

 Officers & crew